 - Contact your dentist if you experience any of these symptoms

-How to take glue off of your teeth
+How to take the glue off of your teeth

 - Create a paste to brush your teeth with.
 Start with 2 tsp. baking soda and slowly add 1/2 tsp. of peroxide.
 Bubbling is normal.